nikumar1206/daily_projects/w4d3/README.md

 - `next false` in `Pawn#side attacks`.
 Cool syntax to return `false` directly to the block in that iteration.
 - `@notifications` in Display class.
 Nice to handle all display things in the Display class.
 All errors get bubbled up to Game class, which sets errors in its Display.

+## Assessment Prep
+- Study guide for Ruby 2 can be found in W4D1 on App Academy Open.
+Additionally, the practice assessment itself, along with walkthrough videos, can be found under W5D1.
+- Make sure students know about the README (especially important with this test as that is how they access the hackerrank section)
+- Encourage students to make a first practice run tonight.
+- Take any questions on material on assessment and format of the assessment.